Ctri-The-Third/SpaceTraders_dispatcher/blog/week5.md

 * Record sell orders in DB (will require a refactor)
  * after selling have the behaviour also ping the market for latest prices.
 * Record waypoint chart state in DB (will require a refactor)
- * How to handle systems that _were_ charted but are now charted? the upsert doesn't delete the "UNCHARTED" tag.
+ * How to handle systems that _were_ uncharted but are now charted? the upsert doesn't delete the "UNCHARTED" tag.
  * An event driven thing? or an ETL?

 * Develop A* jump network pathfinding and complete exploration of the network